Sinki (food): Processing and preparation

-The process of making sinki starts by allowing the radishes to wilt for a few days.
+The process making sinki starts by allowing the radishes to wilt for a few days.
 Then the leafy tops are cut off and the radish tap-root sections are shredded.
 If there is a large amount of radishes to process, rather than shredding by hand, a dhiki is usually used to break them up.
 If the sinki will be made into a pickle after fermentation, instead of shredding, the radish is just cut up.
 Meanwhile, a 2– to 3–foot (0.6– to 0.9-metre) hole is dug, and a small fire is built at the bottom just before the storage period begins to warm it up.

 After the hole is hot enough, the fire is extinguished and the bottom is lined with bamboo and straw.
 On top of this goes the radishes, which are then pressed down firmly with more vegetation, boards, rocks and mud to create a mostly air-tight barrier.
 It takes twenty to thirty days for the sinki to properly ferment by a series of lactic acids.
 Then finally, before it can be eaten, the sinki is dried in the sun.